Cristofer Salas

-Cristofer Andrés Salas Barriga (born May 23, 2000) is a Chilean footballer who currently plays as a forward for Deportes Concepción in the Segunda División Profesional de Chile.
+Cristofer Andrés Salas Barriga (born May 23, 2000) is a Chilean footballer who plays as a forward for Lota Schwager.

 Career

+A product of Naval, Salas was loaned out to the Universidad Católica under-21 team in 2017.

 After playing for club Deportes Concepción at the Tercera A, the fourth level of Chilean football, and getting promotion to Segunda División, on 2020 season he joined to Chilean Primera División club Coquimbo Unido.
 Along with Coquimbo Unido, he played at the 2020 Copa Sudamericana.

-On 2021 season, he moved to Deportes Antofagasta on a deal for four years.
+In 2021, he moved to Deportes Antofagasta on a deal for four years.
+He left them at the end of the 2025 season.

+In 2026, Salas joined Lota Schwager in the Segunda División Profesional de Chile.